DCwise Insights - How to deal with being out of storage space constantly❓

 Now that we are more familiar to the 4 building blocks these need to be integrated within the analysis.

-2️⃣ Data Analysis - In this first of all the 4 elements are worked out in the right depth for the current solution.
+2️⃣Data Analysis - In this first the 4 elements are worked out in the right depth for the current solution.
 Important part of the data analysis to define required storage capacity of the "To be" solution.
 Take in this the right forecasts and future changes into account.
 Try to find here the "right" level of depth into the analysis that gives the needed insights without overdoing.